capybara-brain346/peer-review-agent/README.md

 ```

 The model used will be determined by your environment variables, making it easy to deploy with different LLM backends in different environments (e.g., GPT-4 in production, local Ollama for development).

-Security and privacy

-- All data stored locally in agent/source_store/ and agent/memory_store/
-- API calls made only to your configured LLM provider (Gemini, OpenAI, Claude, or none for Ollama)
-- Google Search API used only when the agent needs to fact-check external claims
-- Source documents and reviews persist on local filesystem
-- No telemetry or external reporting
-- Use local Ollama models for complete privacy (no external API calls except Google Search)

-Future improvements

-Potential enhancements:

-- Support for multiple document formats (PDF, DOCX)
-- Batch review mode for multiple posts
-- Customizable review criteria via UI
-- Export to multiple formats (HTML, Markdown)
-- Integration with content management systems
-- Multi-language support
-- Team collaboration features

-Contributing

-This is a personal project but improvements are welcome.
-Key areas:

-- Better error handling
-- Performance optimization for large documents
-- UI/UX improvements
-- Additional LLM provider support
-- More robust PDF generation

-License

-Check the LICENSE file in the repository for licensing information.

-Getting help

-Check logs in the logs/ directory for detailed error information.
-The system uses structured logging with different levels (INFO, DEBUG, ERROR, CRITICAL).

-For issues with:

-- Google ADK: Check Google ADK documentation
-- Memory system: Check Mem0 documentation
-- Vector search: Check ChromaDB documentation
-- UI issues: Check Streamlit documentation